clamy54/docker-svn-iF.SVNAdmin/README.md

 * `/etc/apache2/dav_svn/` - Users & authorization files used by mod_dav_svn

 ## Source repository

+Sources can be found at :
 https://github.com/clamy54/docker-svn-iF.SVNAdmin

 ## Example of how to use this container on Synology DSM :

+You can find an example (in french) demonstating how to run this container on Synology DSM 7 as a remplacement of Synology SVN server (deprecated since DSM 7) :

 https://www.be-root.com/2021/11/25/synology-et-serveur-svn/